near/docs/docs/tutorials/rainbow-bridge-frontend.md

 ---
 id: rainbow-bridge-frontend
 title: Using the Rainbow Bridge (MainNet)
-sidebar_label: Bridge Front-end walkthrough
+sidebar_label: Front-end Walk-through
 ---

-# Tutorial Prerequisites
+## Tutorial Prerequisites

 - ~$100 USD or equivalent currency _(some of which will be burnt in transfer fees)_
 - [NEAR Mainnet Wallet](/docs/develop/basics/create-account#creating-a-mainnet-account)